memphis-iis/GLUDB/docs/index.md

 [SuperGLU](https://github.com/GeneralizedLearningUtilities/SuperGLU)

-GLUDB is meant to provide a fairly simple way to read/write data to some popular datastores (like DynamoDB and BigTable).
+GLUDB is meant to provide a fairly simple way to read/write data to some popular datastores (like DynamoDB and Google Cloud Datastore).
 Depending on the data backend, we hope to provide:

 * A simple abstraction layer for annotating classes that should be stored in the database